SirLJM/Sales-Data-Analysis/README.md

 - Both stock AND forecast data must be loaded
 - Check that SKUs in the forecast match SKUs in sales data
+- Check if facility filters are excluding all items

+**Items missing from recommendations:**

+- Model may have an active order in Tab 7 - archive it if delivered
+- Check facility filters - model may be excluded

 **Pattern optimization fails:**